corerd/WeMosD1/projects/GY-91/README.md

 I2C Addressing
 --------------
-The slave addresses of any of the chips on the GY-91 module are 7 bits long.
+The slave addresses of any of the sensors on the GY-91 module are 7 bits long.

 The LSB bit of the 7 bit address is determined by the logic level on `SA0` pin.